What are the Foreign Company Set Up Options in Hong Kong?

 To incorporate a subsidiary company in Hong Kong, you will need to fulfil the following requirements:

-Investors who are considering setting up a foreign company in Hong Kong can first set up a representative office to gain insight into the local market, gain exposure and develop an in-depth understanding of what Hong Kong’s business environment is like.
+Foreigners considering setting up a company in Hong Kong can first set up a representative office to gain insight into the local market, gain exposure, and develop an in-depth understanding of Hong Kong’s business environment.
 This move is to help them decide if they want to go ahead with a full-fledged office in Hong Kong, and they can get the feel of what it’s like to run a business here through the representative office business structure.

-Representative offices in Hong Kong are not allowed to engage in any sort of activities in view to making a profit.
-It is also not regarded as a legal entity, which means that you will not be able to enter into any contracts or agreements, engage in trading activities, sign deals on the company’s behalf or raise invoices and letters.
-Your business activities will be limited to only promotion and liaison activities, co-ordinating and organising activities on behalf of the parent company and undertaking market research.
+Representative offices in Hong Kong are not allowed to engage in activities to make a profit.
+It is also not regarded as a legal entity, which means that you cannot enter into any contracts or agreements, engage in trading activities, sign deals on the company’s behalf or raise invoices and letters.
+Your business activities will be limited to promotion and liaison activities, coordinating and organising activities on behalf of the parent company and undertaking market research.

-Given that representative offices have no legal standing, any liabilities will be the responsibility of the parent company.
-There are no registration requirements, no capital or compliance requirements with this entity either.
-The only requirement which must be met is to have your business registered with the Inland Revenue Department of Hong Kong and be issued with a Business Registration Certificate.
+Given that representative offices have no legal standing, any liabilities will be the parent company’s responsibility.
+There are no registration, capital or compliance requirements with this entity either.
+The primary requirement is to register your business with the Inland Revenue Department of Hong Kong and obtain a Business Registration Certificate.

 Subsidiary |